 - focus on different recruitment processes, in line with Civil Service Principles, that allows those with limited employment history to actively demonstrate their skills at interview

-- helping ethnic minority employees progress in their careers through a clear conversation approach towards performance management, which encourages line managers to have an open ongoing dialogue with staff on career development and progression
+- helping women progress in their careers through clear conversations focused on performance and development, which encourages line managers to have an open ongoing dialogue with staff on career opportunities and progression

 - The mean hourly rate is the average hourly wage across the entire organisation.

 - The mean gender pay gap measures the difference between the women's mean hourly wage and the men's mean hourly wage.

 Median gender pay gap